-Place: Québec (Québec)
+Place: Québec (Québec) January 3, 2019 Date:

-Date : 3 janvier, 2019

-APPENDIX A: WEEE DIRECTIVE
+10. APPENDIX A: WEEE DIRECTIVE

 Recycling and Separation Procedure for WEEE Directive 2002/96/EC

 This section is used by the recycling center when the monitor reaches the end of its life.
 Breaking the calibration seal or opening the monitor will void the BLU warranty.
 With respect to the head, please refer to the head's manual.